CMHC Guidelines for Developers:

 The Canada Mortgage and Housing Corporation (CMHC) is a government-backed organization that plays a pivotal role in supporting the development of accessible, affordable, and sustainable housing across Canada.
 Developers looking to benefit from CMHC programs must understand the requirements and best practices that enable them to design and build projects that meet high standards for accessibility, universal design, and energy efficiency.

-Key Benefits of CMHC’s MLI Select Program
+Key Benefits of CMHC’s Select Program

 • Preferred Financing Terms – Reduced mortgage loan insurance premiums and access to lower interest rates for eligible projects.